Email Administration

 Symbee Connect supports servicing email in your contact center via two methods - Standard Email or CRM Routed Email.
 For details on CRM Routed Email see further below.

-Standard Email refers to the original email channel implementation where your email is forwarded into Amazon SES and your agents service each email (review, reply, and forward) using the email client embedded within the Symbee Connect end user UI.
-Standard Email can also be used to allow agents to send unsolicited outbound emails unrelated into inbound emails being serviced.
-Outbound Email (replies, forwards, and unsolicited outbound emails) can be configured to be sent/delivered back out via your Amazon SES service (the original implementation), or can now also be configured to alternatively be sent out through an external SMTP gateway that you provide the configuration and credentials for.
+Standard Email refers to the email channel implementation where your email is forwarded into Amazon SES and your agents service each email (review, reply, and forward) using the email client embedded within the Symbee Connect end user UI.
+Standard Email can also be used to allow agents to send unsolicited outbound emails unrelated to inbound emails being serviced.
+Outgoing email (replies, forwards, and unsolicited outbound emails) can be configured to be sent/delivered back out either via your Amazon SES service, or alternatively be sent out through an external SMTP gateway (for example, Microsoft Office 365) that you provide the configuration and credentials for.

 This screen lists the currently configured Standard Email configurations.
 Each Standard Email configuration represents an email address that is configured to either receive incoming email via Amazon SES for inbound servicing or send unsolicited outbound email from or both.

-Before adding and using the Standard Email channel, you will need to run the Email Channel CloudFormation.
+(Note: Before adding and using the Standard Email channel, you will need to run the Email Channel CloudFormation).

 Options are available to Modify, Delete and Add Email Configuration.